 - Verify the HLU is installed and operational in the central office.
 Verify proper cabling between the Doubler Enclosure and the central office. - Measure 100 to 200V dc at the HDU-451 front panel jacks (+/-V).
 This voltage peaks every 15 seconds as the HLU powers up.
 If less than 130V dc is present, suspect cabling or the HLU.
 Only the line units equipped with a high voltage power supply can work with doublers.
-All such line units have list numbers that end with a "D." Other HLU versions may sync with the HDU but may not provide reliable operation and should not be used.
+All such line units have list numbers that end with a "D" such as the HLU-23I List 6D.
+Other HLU versions may sync with the HDU but may not provide reliable operation and should not be used.